 A last issue concerns how it is that any decentralisation or deconcentration of poverty comes about.
-If there is increasing housing supply in inner or denser areas which is taken up by non-poor groups, decentralisation and deconcentration of poverty can occur without any reduction in the absolute numbers of in poverty in these locations.
+If there is increasing housing supply in inner or denser areas which is taken up by non-poor groups, decentralisation and deconcentration of poverty can occur without any reduction in the absolute numbers in poverty in these locations.
 In such cases, suburbanisation is a relative process as poverty is ‘diluted’ in inner or denser neighbourhoods without displacement.
 High levels of vacant and derelict land in many former industrial centres make this a real possibility.
 Alternatively, change can occur through absolute suburbanisation if inner or denser areas see reductions in the number of people in poverty able to live there.
 To capture these processes, we need to move beyond global measures of the distribution of one group relative to another, and look at the distribution of each group separately.

 Data and methods